 Finally: "What was that?"

 She is still breathless, eyes wide with wonder, and he wishes he knew.
-It was – it was – everything.
-But he can't tell her that.
+It was – it was – everything, but he can't tell her that.
 He also doesn't feel up to explaining the facts of life to Rapunzel tonight, so he says the only other thing that comes to mind.

 "Magic."
 He replies, and he swears the light from the fairy ring glows a little brighter.

-Maybe he isn't quite as wrong as he thinks.
+And maybe he isn't quite as wrong as he thinks.